-This time, it is altogether different in case of Vivo S1.
-We will talk about the design in the following part, but for now, it is enough to say that S1 is the first to feature Helio P65 processor and the design speaks for itself in many ways.
+This time, it is altogether different in the case of Vivo S1.
+We will talk about the design in the following part, but for now, it is enough, it’s one damn shiny gadget.

 - Display: 6.38 inches Super AMOLED